wp-plugins/jsl3-facebook-wall-feed/readme.txt

 === JSL3 Facebook Wall Feed ===
 Contributors: Takanudo
 Donate link: http://takanudo.com/jsl3-facebook-wall-feed
-Tags: facebook, wall, profile, page, feed
-Requires at least: 3.2.1
+Tags: facebook, wall, profile, page, feed, timeline Requires at least: 3.2.1
-Tested up to: 3.5.1
+Tested up to: 3.6
-Stable tag: 1.5.3
+Stable tag: 1.5.4

 Displays your Facebook wall as a widget or through shortcode on a post or page.